The simplified Bardina equations on two-dimensional closed manifolds: Introduction

 \section{Introduction}

-Since the existing mathematical theory is not sufficient to prove the global well-posedness of the $3$D Navier-Stokes equations (NSE), the dynamics of homogeneous incompressible fluid flows are not known sofar.
-The mathematicians study these dynamics by using the direct numerical simulation of NSE and consider the mean characteristics of the flow by averaging techniques in many pratical applications (see for example \cite{Mars2000,Mars2001,Mars2003}).
+Since the existing mathematical theory is not sufficient to prove the global well-posedness of the $3$D Navier-Stokes equations (NSE), the dynamics of homogeneous incompressible fluid flows are not known so far.
+The mathematicians study these dynamics by using the direct numerical simulation of NSE and consider the mean characteristics of the flow by averaging techniques in many practical applications (see for example \cite{Mars2000,Mars2001,Mars2003}).
 This leads to the well-known closure problem i.e the following Reynolds averaged NSE is not closed (see \cite{CaLuTi}).

 Here we can write